Jeanie Greene

 Price: $30.00

 In the early 1970s Jac Holzman and Elektra Records became interested in Southern rock.
-That interest saw the label sign a host of Southern acts including The Alabama State Troupers, Lonnie Mack, Mickey Newbury, Don Nix, and Jeanie Greene.
+That interest saw the label sign a host of Southern acts including The Alabama State Troupers, Lonnie Mack, Mickey Newbury, Don Nix and Jeanie Greene (who'd also been a member of The Alabama State Troupers).
 Though she only released one album and a couple of singles for the label, Greene was easily one of the more interesting acts signed by the company.
-In Holzman's book Follow the Music Ron Miller provided an interesting description of Greene: " ... she was white, but she sang black, she heard voices and truly believed she was the reincarnation of Mary Magdalene."

-- 1958's 'My Jimmy' b/w "Next Thing To Paradise' (RCA Victor catalog number 47-7163)
+- 1958's "My Jimmy" b/w "Next Thing To Paradise" (RCA Victor catalog number 47-7163)

-- 1958's 'Listen To the Wind' b/w 'Go Away' (RCA Victor catalog number 47-7271)
+- 1958's "Listen To the Wind" b/w "Go Away" (RCA Victor catalog number 47-7271)

-- 1960's 'Johnnie My Love' b/w 'Wishing Well' (RCA Victor catalog number 47-7782)
+- 1960's "Johnnie My Love" b/w "Wishing Well" (RCA Victor catalog number 47-7782)

 Starting in 1965 she released a pair of singles using the stage name Jeanie Fortune:

-- 1965's 'Once More with Feeling' b/w 'Occasional Tears' (RCA Victor catalog number 47-8704)
+- 1965's "Once More with Feeling" b/w "Occasional Tears" (RCA Victor catalog number 47-8704)

-- 1966's 'Keep Me' b/w 'Angry Eyes' (RCA Victor catalog number 47-8914)
+- 1966's "Angry Eyes" b/w "Keep Me" (RCA Victor catalog number 47-8914)

 Co-written by Dan Penn and Marlin Greene, the first single apparently introduced her to future husband Greene and found her starting to work as a sessions backup singer at Chips Moman's American Studios.
 One of the acts she supported was Elvis Presley.
 The resulting publicity saw her taking another stab at a solo career.
 Signed by Atlantic's ATCO subsidiary, as Jeanie Greene she released: